 Beverly Hills is a somewhat small town located in the state of Florida.
 With a population of 8,342 people and three constituent neighborhoods, Beverly Hills is the 215th largest community in Florida.

-Beverly Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Beverly Hills isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Beverly Hills are a mix of both white- and blue-collar jobs.
 Overall, Beverly Hills is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Beverly Hills who work in food service (15.31%), sales jobs (12.40%), and office and administrative support (10.26%).
+There are especially a lot of people living in Beverly Hills who work in food service (15.66%), office and administrative support (12.23%), and sales jobs (9.40%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Beverly Hills is worth considering.

 The most common language spoken in Beverly Hills is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.